rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/insights/README.md

 <!-- status: stub; target: 150+ words -->
 # Insights Index

-This folder contains thematic and technical insights that inform the design of CoCivium.
+This folder contains thematic and technical insights that inform the design of CoCivium™.

 ## Navigation